 Risks Of Refinancing

 Refinancing can be dicey if not approached in the right way.
-If the investor is using a cash-out refinance on a primary property that is still under a mortgage, financing a second home can cause them to lose both if they fall behind on their loan payments.
-There is the added risk of owing more on your original property than it is actually worth.
+If the investor is using a cash out refinance on a primary property that is still under a mortgage, financing a second home can cause them to lose both if they fall behind on their loan payments.
+If used like this, cash out refinance loans can introduce the risk of owing more on your original property than it is actually worth.

 It’s also important to note that interest rates on this type of financing can be higher and even increase over time.
 You will need to ensure that you have the funds available to cover an increased mortgage payment every month.
 If something was to affect your income, such as unexpected unemployment, you could lose both your investment property and your primary home.